Who Won The Battle Of Monitor And Merrimac

 Immediate Aftermath: A Sigh of Relief

 The immediate aftermath of the battle was one of relief for the Union.
 The Monitor had prevented the Virginia from continuing its rampage.
 The Union blockade remained intact.
 The news of the Monitor's success buoyed morale in the North, which had been shaken by the Virginia's initial victories.
 In the South, there was disappointment that the Virginia had not achieved a more decisive victory.
-However, the Virginia's performance had demonstrated the potential of ironclads and inspired the Confederacy to build more of these powerful warships.
-The battle had a profound impact on both sides.
+Still, the Virginia's performance had demonstrated the potential of ironclads and inspired the Confederacy to build more of these powerful warships.
+Practically speaking, the battle had a profound impact on both sides.
 It accelerated the transition from wooden warships to ironclads and changed the course of naval warfare forever.

 Trends and Latest Developments